twelsh37/twospace/WORKFLOW_README.md

 ---

+## Logging and Workflow Troubleshooting

+All asset workflow actions, state transitions, and errors are logged server-side using Winston.
+Logs are stored in `frontend/logs/` with daily rotation and 30-day retention.
+There are separate logs for system and application events.

+- **Admins**: Use logs to audit workflow actions, investigate errors, and monitor system health.
+- **Users**: If you encounter workflow issues, provide the relevant log file to admins for troubleshooting.
+- **Log Location**: `frontend/logs/`

+This logging system supports workflow troubleshooting, audit trails, and compliance.

+---

 <!--
 Reasoning:
 - This document now accurately reflects the real asset states and workflows for different asset types, including the 'Available Stock' state.